History of the New York City Subway: Post-unification expansion and reorganization

 New York hoped that the profits from the remaining formerly privately operated routes would support the expensive and deficit-ridden IND lines and simultaneously be able to repay the systems' debts, without having to increase the original fare of five cents.
 But during World War II, which gave a reprieve to the closure of most rail transit in the U.S., some closures continued, including the remainder of the IRT Second Avenue Line in Manhattan (1942) and the surviving BMT elevated services over the Brooklyn Bridge (1944).
 The Second World War also caused renewed inflation, which finally caused a fare increase to ten cents in 1947 and six years later to 15 cents.

-Ridership skyrocketted during the late 1940s, and on December 23, 1946, the system-wide record of 8,872,249 fares was set.
+Ridership skyrocketed during the late 1940s, and on December 23, 1946, the system-wide record of 8,872,249 fares was set.

 Because the consolidation dragged in the first years after unification, some improvements in operational processes were rather slow, and soon the question of organization was raised.
 The outsourcing of subway operations to the Port Authority of New York and New Jersey was favored at one point.
 On June 15, 1953, the NYCTA was founded with the aim of ensuring a cost-covering and efficient operation in the subways.

 There was a need to overhaul rolling stock and infrastructure of the once-private routes, especially for the IRT, where nearly all of the infrastructure was aged.
 The oldest cars came there from the time the subway opened in 1904, and the oldest subway cars of BMT in 1953 dated from the system's first years, in 1913.
 Therefore, a total of 2,860 cars for the A Division were delivered between 1948 and 1965, which constituted the replacement of almost the entire prewar IRT fleet.
 On the B Division, 2,760 cars were ordered.
 Platforms were doubled in length systemwide.
 At some stations, gap fillers were installed because the station extensions were curved.
 Also in this period, the BMT replaced their signals.
 The Main Line R36 cars were the first equipment to be equipped with two-way radio as delivered standard equipment in 1965, with the first use of radio in the subway system on the IRT Lexington Avenue Line in May 1965.
 The first successful air conditioned train (R38) was placed into service in July 1967.